JahangeerPasha/LiveMeet/README.md

-# LiveMeet – Real-Time Video Conferencing Application
+# LiveMeet – Real Time Video Conferencing Application

 LiveMeet is a web-based real-time video conferencing application that allows users to securely create and join meetings using a unique meeting code.
 The platform supports live audio/video communication, screen sharing, real-time chat, and meeting history tracking.
 It demonstrates how modern video conferencing systems are built using WebRTC with a hybrid client-server and peer-to-peer architecture.